DougReeder/barrier-mage/README.md

-Press and release a grip button to move your staff to that hand.
+Grip button: grab staff<br>
-Press and hold the trigger on your staff hand to draw a straight segment.
+Staff hand trigger: Press and hold to draw straight segment<br>
-Press and hold the A or X button on your staff hand to draw an arc or circle.
+Staff hand A or X Button: Press and hold to draw arc or circle<br>
-~~Press and hold the trigger on your empty hand to fire sparks to annoy creatures.~~
+Off hand trigger: Page forward<br>
+Off hand A or X Button: Page backward<br>
+Left Joystick: walk

 If you're moved to create a fantasy landscape that can use point light sources, I'd much appreciate such a contribution!